-Marina Kantarovich Rodriguez MSW
+Marina Kantarovich Rodriguez LCSW

 BA, Russian Literature, Amherst College.
 MSW, Smith College School for Social Work.
 Clinical Training at FEGS (New York City) and Yale Child Study Center (New Haven, CT).
 Certification in Mindfulness Facilitation from UCLA Mindful Awareness Research Center and Cousins Center for Psychoneuroimmunology.

 I offer Individual, Child, Family and Group Therapy.
 Ages seen: 0-5, 6-11, 12-14, 15-17, 18-64, 65+

 I use an eclectic approach that incorporates various theories to understand the root causes of my clients' challenges.
 This includes psychodynamic, attachment-based, family systems, and solution-focused perspectives.
 I use mindfulness-based and body-centered interventions to tap into internal strengths and build resilience while promoting mutually fulfilling relationships.
 Presenting challenges have included immigration and adaptation, life-threatening illness, family disruption, domestic violence, homelessness, sexual assault, and substance abuse.

 I am a multilingual, energetic, compassionate and dedicated clinician with experience providing therapy, case management and advocacy to at-risk and marginalized populations affected by complex stressors and various forms of trauma.
 I am an avid student of languages and speak English, Spanish and Russian.
 Having been born in the former Soviet Union, raised in New York City, and recently living in Chile, I have been enriched by my experience navigating various cultural milieus.